The-Nexis/The-Nexis/README.md

 Welcome to my little corner of GitHub!
 I tinker with code, break things (intentionally, I promise), and try to make the digital world a little more free.

-This is still work in progress
+If you think about it, everything in life is work in progress.

 ---